Sam Schoenfeld: Honors and awards

 Known for his character, "impeccable honesty", and integrity, Schoenfeld was honored by the CBOA when it designated an annual award in his name, beginning the year of his death in 1956.
 "The Schoenfeld Sportsmanship Award is the highest honor that CBOA annually bestows on any collegiate institution."
 The award has been henceforth given annually to the coach and college which best exemplify "the highest degree of sportsmanship, character, and ethics among its players, coaches, and spectators in the conduct of its intercollegiate basketball games."

 On September 24, 2009, Schoenfeld was posthumously inducted into the New York City Basketball Hall of Fame in recognition of his contributions as a player to the game of basketball.
 He was qualified to be inducted in any of the four categories that they consider for induction (Player, Coach, Referee, and Contributor).

-In 2011 a 40-minute sports documentary was made depicting Sam Schoenfeld's professional career including his induction into the N.Y.C.
-Basketball Hall of Fame.
+In 2011 a 40-minute sports documentary was made depicting Sam Schoenfeld's professional career including his induction into the NYC Hoops Hall.

 The Sam Schoenfeld Story.
 Sam Schoenfeld was a basketball wizard!
 He was one of the most outstanding basketball players of his generation, and was compared favorably to Nat Holman, who was considered the very best.
 He became one of the top high school basketball coaches in New York City history, and then went on to become one of the best college basketball officials as well.

 The film premiered on Wednesday, June 1, 2011 at 7:30 p.m. at The Huntington Cinema Arts Centre, Huntington, Long Island.
 Attending the reception and discussion were the filmmaker, Matt Berkowitz, producer, Dr. Robert Schoenfeld (Sam’s son) and Stan Friedland, author.